VLCTechHub/VLCTechFest2025/README.md

 1. Add the community logo (preferably in SVG format) to `images/communities/`
 2. Modify the `_data/communities.yaml` file, with the next fields: `name`, `image` (the logo image name, with no path) and `links`: a list of social media links.

+## Adding a new collaborator

+When adding a new collaborator, there are two steps that need to be done:

+1. Add the collaborator logo (preferably in SVG format) to `images/companies/`
+2. Modify the `sponsors` section in the `_data/companies.yaml` file, with the next fields: `name`, `image` (the logo image name, with no path) and `link`.

 ## Adding a new sponsor

 When adding a new sponsor, there are two steps that need to be done: